-As you both move on from the divorce, you both will likely begin to pursue new things and both of your schedules will change.
-To make sure you both get to spend time with your child, talk with your ex-spouse about your new schedules.
-Agree on set times that seek to both meet each other’s needs and your child’s needs.
+As you both move on from the divorce, you will likely begin to pursue your own goals, and your schedules will change.
+In order for both of you to spend time with your children, talk with your ex-spouse about your new schedules.
+Agree on set times that seek to both meet each other’s needs and your children’s needs.

 Remember, the schedule won’t be perfect for either one of you.
-It’s important to talk it out the best you both can to try and come up with a plan that benefits your child best.
+It’s important to talk it out the best you can to devise a plan that suits your children best.

 Team Up When Necessary